EdwardSchaefer/Neighborhood-Map/README.md

 	11/09/2017:
 		*Ordered/removed duplicate geocode requests in cleandata.js

-	11/09/2017:
-		Manually lat/long'ed 2 markers that were not geocoding properly

-	11/09/2017:
-		Manually lat/long'ed 5 markers that were not geocoding properly
+		*Manually lat/long'ed 2 markers that were not geocoding properly *Manually lat/long'ed 5 markers that were not geocoding properly *Added 4 murals to splice in cleanData.js

-	11/09/2017:
-		Added 4 murals to splice in cleanData.js

-	11/09/2017:
-		Added 3 more murals to splice in cleanData.js
+		*Added 3 more murals to splice in cleanData.js *README.md, cleanData.js formatting